jacobsilver2/mary-airtable/info.md

     - NavLinks.js
     - After that, NavLink.js
     - Logo is in NavBar.js, but the style is in StyledNavBar.js
-    - Mobile navbar styles are in MobileNavBarStyles.js
+    - Mobile navbar styles are in MobileNavBarStyles.js, including the Logo styling (this should be refactored)